cinch-project/docs/concepts/dsn.md

 | sslkey          | empty   | path to private key for client certificate |

 {: .note }
-These options are ignored when used with a Filesystem DSN.
+These parameters are ignored when used with a Filesystem or SQLite driver: `driver=fs` or `driver=sqlite`.

 {% comment %}
 ## Filesystem DSN